Pay As You Earn (PAYE) and Solidarity Levy

 3. Personal Reliefs & Deductions

-Employees have to furnish every year to their employer an Employee Declaration Form (EDF) claiming the Exemptions and Reliefs to which they are entitled in an income year.
+Employees have to furnish every year to their employer an Employee Declaration Form (EDF) claiming the reliefs, deductions and allowances to which they are entitled in an income year.

 Kindly click here for questions on EDF.